Jessica Stockholder: Other professional activities

 Stockholder has curated several shows of her own work and others.
 These shows took place at Gorney Bravin & Lee (2003), Tang Museum ("The Jewel Thief," co-curated with Ian Berry, 2010), Kavi Gupta ("Assisted," 2015), The Contemporary Austin (2018, work by Robert Davidson), Centraal Museum (with Laurie Cluitmans, 2019), and OGR Turino (2021).

 From 1999 to 2011, Stockholder was director and professor of graduate studies in sculpture at Yale University.Yale School of Art.
 Jessica Stockholder.
 Retrieved January 6, 2022.
-She was faculty chair of the Department of Visual Arts at the University of Chicago from 2011 to 2018, and is currently director of graduate studies.
+She was faculty chair of the Department of Visual Arts at the University of Chicago from 2011 to 2018, and retired from teaching in 2024.

 Recognition

 Stockholder has received a Guggenheim Fellowship (1996); awards from the Lehmbruck Museum in Germany (2001), Smithsonian American Art Museum (Lucelia Artist Award, 2007), Anonymous Was A Woman (2012), and American Academy of Arts and Letters;American Academy of Arts and Letters.
 2014 Invitational Exhibition of Visual Arts.
 Retrieved January 7, 2022. and grants from the National Endowment for the Arts, New York Foundation for the Arts and Canada Council.
 She was elected to the National Academy of Design in 2011, and awarded honorary doctorate degrees by Emily Carr College of Art and Columbia College Chicago, in 2010 and 2013, respectively.

 Stockholder's work belongs to the public collections of American museums including MoMA, Albright-Knox Art Gallery, Art Institute of Chicago, Los Angeles County Museum of Art, MOCA LA, Museum of Fine Arts, Boston, National Gallery of Art, Orange County Museum of Art, San Francisco Museum of Modern Art, and the Whitney Museum.
 It belongs to the international collections of the British Museum, Carré d'Art, Centraal Museum, GAM Torino, Le Consortium, Lehmbruck Museum, Mumok, Musée National d'Art Moderne (Centre Pompidou), National Gallery of Australia, Städel, Stedelijk Museum Amsterdam, and Vancouver Art Gallery, among others.

+Stockholder's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.